maslovw/SDND/BehavioralCloning/README.md

 [data_sample2]: ./images/data_sample2.png

 ### Dataset
-I checked the dataset provided by Udacity, but I quickly realized that values of steering wheel are not normally distributed as I would expect to see.
-It has to many zeros inside.
-So I tryed to record my own data, changing the angle of a steering wheel with my mouse (I don't have joystick :( )
+I checked the dataset provided by Udacity, but I quickly realized that values of the steering wheel are not normally distributed as I would expect to see.
+It has too many zeros inside.
+So I tried to record my own data, changing the angle of a steering wheel with my mouse (I don't have joystick :( )

 But at the end, I gave up and used initial Udacity dataset.